shahad-hassan19/arttech-online-education/README.md

 ## 🧠 Overview

-*ArtTech Institute* is an online learning platform built to offer industry-relevant courses in *Excel*, *Power BI*, and *Tally Prime*.
+*ArtTech Online Education* is an online learning platform built to offer industry-relevant courses in *Excel*, *Power BI*, and *Tally Prime*.
 It supports features like video-based lessons, chapter progress tracking, learner dashboards, role-based admin controls, and automatic certificate generation.

 ---